theoephraim/node-google-spreadsheet/README.md

 ## Examples
 _the following examples are meant to give you an idea of just some of the things you can do_

-!> NOTE - To keep the examples more concise, I'm calling await [at the top level](https://v8.dev/features/top-level-await) which is not allowed by default in most versions of node.
+> **IMPORTANT NOTE** - To keep the examples concise, I'm calling await [at the top level](https://v8.dev/features/top-level-await) which is not allowed by default in most versions of node.
 If you need to call await in a script at the root level, you must instead wrap it in an async function like so:

 ```javascript
 (async function() {